Skip to content

 • We have a highly experienced Court of Protection team who are sensitive to your situation

-Call our specialist Court of Protection team to discuss how we can help you.
+Contact our Court of Protection team

 Our team are experts in this type of application to the Court of Protection.
 It is often in circumstances where the family surrounding the person concerned is in dispute as to who should benefit under the Will.